 Now you will be left with a blank CSV file to which you can save the data from cars_array.
 You can now write a simple script to write this data onto our new CSV file and you have your structured car listings data in a CSV file.
 This will make it easier to process and manipulate as and when you want to do so.

-Hopefully, this should have given you the rough picture on how you can go about scraping a website using Ruby.
+Hopefully, this should have given you a rough picture of how you can go about scraping a website using Ruby.
 It’s time to explore and crawl more complex and challenging sites using this newly mastered skill.